liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/02-upgrading-themes.markdown

 -  Applying Lexicon design patterns

-As an example, this tutorial applies the steps to a Liferay Portal 6.2 theme called the Lunar Resort theme--developed in the Liferay Portal 6.2 Learning Path [Developing a Liferay Theme](/develop/tutorials/-/knowledge_base/6-2/developing-a-liferay-theme).
+As an example, this tutorial applies the steps to a Liferay Portal 6.2 theme called the Lunar Resort theme---developed in the Liferay Portal 6.2 Learning Path [Developing a Liferay Theme](/develop/tutorials/-/knowledge_base/6-2/developing-a-liferay-theme).
 It's similar to many Liferay Portal 6.2 themes as it extends the [`_styled` theme](https://github.com/liferay/liferay-portal/tree/6.2.x/portal-web/docroot/html/themes/_styled), adding configurable settings and incorporating a responsive design that leverages Font Awesome icons and Bootstrap.
 The theme [ZIP file](/documents/10184/656312/lunar-resort-theme-migration-6.2.zip)